 Spend money on the right search terms

 This tip doesn’t feel like rocket science to paid search marketers, but the point still needs to be made.
-If you are using the wrong search terms, or bad ones, you will be banging your head against the wall over your budget.
-It’s very easy to bid on keywords that you don’t need, even the best marketers make that mistake.
+If you use the wrong or bad search terms, you will be banging your head against the wall over your budget.
+It’s very easy to bid on keywords that you don’t need; even the best marketers make that mistake.

-Spend time running search reports and perform analysis on keywords.
+Spend time running search reports and performing analysis on keywords.
 Don’t be afraid to try new ones, even if you have a nice set that already works.

 Advertise in the right locations

 You want to advertise in the right locations online, but you also need to make sure that you are advertising to the right locales as far as your business is concerned.
 Long-tail and short-tail keywords that are geographically specific can help to optimize your campaigns.